 As someone that studied AS Critical Thinking, I had an early exposure to the elements of an argument that I believe gave me an advantage in the exam.
 If a question asked me to identify the assumption the writer was making, I could comfortably do this.

 You can do two simple things to develop critical thinking skills – read newspapers and critical thinking textbooks.
 If these are difficult to access, you can learn all about fallacies and assumptions online.

+Knowing how to prepare for LNAT involves knowing how to stay calm and motivated.
 This applies to both preparation and in the actual exam.
 As mentioned before, the LNAT is a difficult exam but you have to stay motivated and persevere.

 It’s okay to be nervous but you cannot panic yourself if you get stuck.
 Panicking will only result in you missing vital information for a question thereby losing marks.